-Each year, the Macy’s Thanksgiving Day Parade attracts 3.5 million spectators from around the world, some even lining up in the early morning hours just to secure a good viewing spot along the parade route.
+Each year, the Macy’s Thanksgiving Day Parade attracts 3.5 million spectators from around the world, some even lining up in the early morning hours just to secure a good viewing spot.

 The parade, which starts at 9 a.m., begins at 77th Street and Central Park West, heads south to Columbus Circle, then east on Central Park South to Sixth Avenue.
 From there, the parade marches south on Sixth Avenue to Herald Square.

-It will be the 90th Macy's Thanksgiving Day Parade, a tradition that began in 1924.
-(It was suspended from 1942 to 1944 because of World War II.)
+This year will be the 92nd Macy’s Thanksgiving Day Parade — a tradition that began in 1924 (It was suspended from 1942 to 1944 because of World War II).

-If you’re planning on catching Hello Kitty, Pikachu and the rest of the gang in person on Thursday, Nov.
-24, 2016, scroll down to see the best viewing spots -- along with the worst spots and helpful tips.
+If you’re planning to catch Hello Kitty, Pikachu and the rest of the gang in person on Thursday, read on to learn more about the best (and worst) viewing spots.

 Central Park West — if you’re an early bird